pianobooster/PianoBooster/BUILD.md

 ./configure -opensource -opengl desktop
 ```

 After building and installing QT, you can build PianoBooster with the above Linux and BSD Unix steps.
-If you wish to install your QT in a prefix then you can set `$LD_LIBRARY_PATH` to `$QTPREFIX/lib` and then run it.
+If you installed your QT in a prefix then you can set `$LD_LIBRARY_PATH` to `$QTPREFIX/lib` and then run it.

 # Building an AppImage